RyanJeffery21/UFOs/README.md

 ![search_blank](static/images/search_blank.png)

 This is how the website appears when first opened.
 The search fields are pre-populated with examples of how to enter the data to properly search the database.
+Notice the case requirements and format.

 ![search_used](static/images/search_used.png)

-This is showing the website after searching for the state of Kansas.
+The above image is showing the results when the user is searching for sightings in the state of Kansas using the search word "ks".

 # Summary